 Students meeting the requirements for admission who have attended an accredited graduate program may apply for admission through BioMedCAS.
+Students may only matriculate in the fall semester.
 Advance standing may be awarded to students based upon the equivalency of courses completed and the grade received.
 The decision on the number of credits accepted is made by the Associate Dean of Graduate Studies on a case-by-case basis and consistent with Temple University Graduate School policy.

 Do I have to teach?